 Examples of existential issues in a marriage

-Mary Matalin and James Carville, mentioned above, may appear to have dramatic existential differences.
+Mary Matalin and James Carville may appear to have dramatic existential differences.
 However, this couple dug deeper into the issues to discover what, for them, mattered most.

 As Matalin was quoted as saying:

-Therefore, according to Matalin, the existential issue for the couple is their shared love for policy and politics and the need to be actively involved.
+Therefore, according to Matalin, the couple’s existential issue is their shared love for policy and politics and the need to be actively involved.
 Presumably, marrying someone from the same party who expressed utter disinterest or disdain for the democratic process might be a more significant deal-breaking existential issue for this wife.

-Gottman emphasizes the importance of understanding and managing these perpetual problems effectively by establishing a dialogue rather than trying to “solve” them.
-Techniques like “dialoguing about gridlocked issues” facilitate open communication and empathy between partners.
-[6]
+Gottman emphasizes the importance of effectively understanding and managing these perpetual problems by establishing a dialogue rather than trying to “solve” them.
+Techniques like “dialoguing about gridlocked issues” facilitate open communication and empathy between partners.6

-Like Schnarch, holding onto your dreams, giving voice to them, and clarifying them to your partner are critical elements in treatment.
+Like Schnarch, holding onto dreams, giving them a voice, and clarifying them to your partner are critical elements in treatment.
 Early in the Gottman Method process, negotiation isn’t the goal; understanding is.
-This is in contrast to solvable problems where flexibility and compromise are stressed.
+This contrasts solvable problems, where flexibility and compromise are stressed.

 Dialoguing prevents gridlock, he argues.
 He advocates “managing” vs. “resolving” conflict and emphasizes the need to be gentle toward one another.